agrrh/getlock/README.md

 ## Example

-Let's we have some task which takes up to 1 hour yet could be triggered from number of workers.
+Let's say we have some task which takes up to 1 hour yet could be triggered from number of workers.
 It concurrency required to be limited to single worker at a time.

 We choose some random yet valid [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) as our job ID.
 It should be the same for all workers you decide to limit concurrency for: